gxli/Adjacent-Correlation-Analysis/README.rst

 ---

-Adjacent Correlation Map: Visualizing Correlations between Quantities in Space
+Adjacent Correlation Map: Visualizing Correlations between Quantities
 ---------------------------------------------------------------------------------
 The **Adjacent Correlation Map** provides spatially-resolved maps of the correlations between two images.
 It generates a correlation angle map, a correlation degree map, and a correlation coefficient map.